 Department of Epidemiology and Biostatistics College of Human Medicine dents in the Global Public Health and Epidemiology Specialization.
-Overview of global health and the role of epidemiology in studying health problems from a multi-disciplinary perspective.

 A Multi-disciplinary Approach to 200 Problems in Global Public Health and Epidemiology Fall.
 3(3-0) R: Open to undergraduate stu-